AnushmaAnil/AnushmaAnil/README.md

 - 👋 Hi, I’m @AnushmaAnil
-- 👀 I’m interested in cybersecurity
+- 👀 I’m currently doing my Btech degree in Computer Science and Engineering
-- 🌱 I’m currently learning cybersecurity
+-

 <!---
 AnushmaAnil/AnushmaAnil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.